wajdiail/Traffic-Sign-Classifier/untitled.md

 ##### Data Augmentation:

 During the exploratory visualization of the data set it is noted that the orignal data is unbalanced.
 Some classes have less images and some have more images comparatively.
-For example, in the dataset, label 0 and 19 have just 180 images whereas Label 2 and 1 has close to 2000 images.
-This is a problem, as it could lead the model to be biased on the classes which has more data which lead to to low precision and recall.
+For example, in the dataset, label 0 and 19 have only 180 images whereas Label 2 and 1 has close to 2000 images.
+This is a problem, as it could train the model to be biased on the classes which has more data which could lead to to low precision and recall.
 Data augmentation is a technique used to generate more data by reasonably modifying the images.
 This also helps the model to generalize.
 There are lot of methods used for data augmentation.
-Some are image blurring, rotation, random cropping, panning, downscalling, flipping, inversing etc. We explored several technique and used some which helped this model.
+Some are image blurring, rotation, random cropping, panning, downscalling, flipping, inversing etc.

-The following the techniques are used in this model for generating the augmentated data.
+The following techniques are used in this model for generating the augmentated data.

-Image Blur:
+**Image Blur:**

 ![alt_text][image8]

-Image Rotation:
+**Image Rotation:**

 ![alt_text][image9]

 Other techniques such as image flipping, streching, downscaling (see commented section of the function _image_generator_ in the final code) were explored.
 But due to decrease in accuracy these techniques were not used in the final model.

-**Steps involved in generating the images:
+**Steps involved in generating the images**:

 * Step1: Augmentated images were generated for all the classes of the data set by applying the above techniques on every 10 images of the dataset.Generate len(train_features)/10 images = 34799/10 = 3479x3(3 types of augmentation see image generator function for more details) = 10437 images
- _In this step additional 10437 images were generated._
+ **In this step additional 10437 images were generated**

 * Step2: During the initial phase of training it is noted that the recall and precision has beeen low for the some classes.
 Also it is noted that these classes have less images compared to others.
 Hence additional images were generated for these classes.
 In this step 3 images were generated for every image of the selected class.
 For example: Class 20 has 299( 26249-25950) images.
 Hence it produced 299x3 images = 897 images

-_Total number images in the trainig set after data augmentation: 52496_
+**Total number images in the trainig set after data augmentation: 52496**

-_Note:_ There exists a predifined keras image generator but for learning purpose, a new image generator functon was written.
+**Note:** There exists a predifined keras image generator but for learning purpose, a new image generator functon was written.
 However, the actualy image tranformation functions were used from scikit image library.

-##### Bar graph after data augmentation:
+### Bar graph after data augmentation:

 ![alt_text][image10]